cindysteward/Cindy-Steward-Portfolio/README.md

 # Welcome to my Porfolio!

 Hi!
-I'm Cindy, and this is my portfolio for my coding and learning projects as I study Python, Matlab, Machine Learning and XCode / Swift.
+I'm Cindy, and this is my portfolio for my coding and learning projects as I study Python, Matlab, Machine Learning and AI.
 Some key features of this portfolio are:
 1. Some of my finished projects, either through university or in my free time.
 2. Short projects to learn a new command or process.